chirs241097/jline4mcdsrv/README.md

 # JLine for Minecraft Dedicated Server
 ![Icon](src/main/resources/assets/jline4mcdsrv/jline4mcdsrvicon.png)

-A server side mod to enable command history, auto completion and syntax highlighting on the server console.
+A server side fabric mod to enable command history, auto completion and syntax highlighting on the server console.
 Should have zero impact on the gameplay.

-Fabric is the only supported mod loader, fabric api is required for the config.
+Note: Since Minecraft 1.17 the `-Dlog4j.skipJansi=false` command line argument is needed for `%style`/`%highlight` log output (syntax highlighting is unaffected).

 This mod is configurable using `jline4mcdsrv.toml`:
-* `logPattern` is the pattern used for Log4J (documentation [here](https://logging.apache.org/log4j/2.x/manual/layouts.html#Patterns))
+* `logPattern` is the pattern used for Log4J2 (documentation [here](https://logging.apache.org/log4j/2.x/manual/layouts.html#Patterns))
 *  `highlightColors` is a list of colors used to highlight parameters in order (see image above for an example)